Sameerna-Joshi/sameerna-demo/README.md

 # sameerna-demo
-This is my first Git Repo
+This is my first Git Repository.
+Author - Sameerna Joshi